NickosKokosal/Leader_Neurons_and_Cloning-A_Lightweight_Strategy_for_Efficient_CNN_Training/README.md

 Boiled Egg Theory: Efficient CNN Training via Leader Neuron Cloning Overview

+Imagine a boiled egg.
+The yolk at the center represents the core leaders — they are few but responsible for learning and guiding the rest.
+The egg white symbolizes the clones — abundant, surrounding the yolk, and shaped by it.
+The shell protects the egg but acts independently — like our independent neurons, which are updated but not cloned.

+This "Boiled Egg Theory" proposes a computationally efficient training strategy for CNNs, where only a subset of core filters (leaders) are updated and cloned to the rest, drastically reducing computational load without compromising learning capacity.

 This project introduces a novel training strategy for Convolutional Neural Networks (CNNs) inspired by The Bully Algorithm which is a distributed systems process for dynamically electing a coordinator (leader).
 The core idea is to reduce computational cost during training by electing a small number of leader neurons to learn directly from the data